otjura/aop-lisp/README.md

-"Basics of Algorithms and Object-Oriented Programming" (Algoritmien ja olio-ohjelmoinnin perusteet) university coursework done in Common Lisp.

-Entire course was about Java and all the coursework was originally done in Java.
+"Basics of Algorithms and Programming" (Algoritmien ja ohjelmoinnin perusteet) university demonstrations done in Common Lisp.
+Entire course was about Java, and all the demonstrations were originally done in Java.

 Stubs marked with *